Mumbai

 Photo: Quantumquark, CC BY-SA 3.0.

 The Goldman Sachs Group, Inc. is an American multinational investment bank and financial services company.
-Founded in 1869, Goldman Sachs is headquartered in Lower Manhattan in New York City, with regional headquarters in many international financial centers.
+Founded in 1869, Goldman Sachs is headquartered in the Battery Park City neighborhood of Manhattan in New York City, with regional offices in many international financial centers.

 Shivaji Park